vmoliva/vmoliva/README.md

 # 👋 Hi, I'm Victor Oliva

 **💻 Backend Developer & Software Engineer**
-Specialized in **.NET · EF Core · CQRS** | Passionate about building scalable APIs and crafting efficient, clean code solutions.
+Specialized in **.NET · EF Core · CQRS** | Passionate about building scalable APIs, designing robust architectures, and crafting efficient, clean code solutions.

 ---

 ## 💡 About Me
 - 🎯 Over **17 years** of experience in backend development with .NET and EF Core.
+- 🏗 Skilled in **Software Architecture**: microservices, layered architecture, domain-driven design (DDD), and clean architecture.
-- 🔍 Skilled in **CQRS architecture**, design patterns, and performance optimization.
+- 🔍 Proficient in **CQRS**, event-driven design, and performance optimization.
-- 📚 Constantly learning new technologies and best practices.
+- 📚 Constantly learning new technologies, patterns, and best practices.
 - 📊 Experienced in working with **Power BI** for data visualization and reporting.
+- ☁ Experience designing **cloud-based solutions** in Microsoft Azure.

 ---